shawnanastasio/BasilC/README.md

 Quick start
 -----------

-Since The BasilC Interpreter is written in pure C, it can be compiled with 0 dependencies on nearly any platform with a C compiler.
+Since The BasilC interpreter is written in pure C, it can be compiled with 0 dependencies on nearly any platform with a C compiler.

 To compile on UNIX-like systems with GNU Make, simply run:
 ```